Propagation of Wave Packets Close to Conical Intersections: Passing through the gap region

-In this subsection, we present the proof of Theorem~\ref{theo:outgoingWP}.
-We now analyze the limit \( s \to +\infty \).
-In particular, we will use the Landau--Zener formula~\eqref{passage} to determine the outgoing wave packet, and Equation~\eqref{LZplusin} from Proposition~\ref{prop:soleqmodel} to identify it.
+The goal of this subsection is to present the proof of Theorem~\ref{theo:outgoingWP}.
+To this end, we localize the solution of Equation~\eqref{eqmodel} using a suitably chosen initial data.
+Then, we can compare it with $u^{\varepsilon}$, the solution of Equation~\eqref{eqUeps}, whose the initial data at time $-s_{0}$ is known thanks to Theorem~\ref{theo:ingoingWP}.
+We will use Proposition~\ref{prop:soleqmodel}, which contains both the Landau--Zener formula~\eqref{passage} and Equation~\eqref{LZplusin}, to determine the outgoing wave packet at time $t^{\flat} + \delta$.\\